equinor/fmu-sumo-sim2sumo/docs/sim2sumo.rst

 Using sim2sumo from the command line
 ***************************************

-sim2sumo can be run from any terminal window where komodo is activated.
+Using sim2sumo from the command line is discouraged, and there is no guarantee that it will work.

-This can be useful for checking that everything works as it is supposed to, but the intension of sim2sumo is to be run as an ert FORWARD_MODEL.
+The intension of sim2sumo is to be run as an ert FORWARD_MODEL.

 Execution of sim2sumo from command line
 ========================================